dr-joe-wirth/phantasm/docker_build_files/README.md

     root@fe46a3c61f0b:/#

-You should also be able to see your genome file of interest within the container.
+You should also be able to see the contents of your mounted folder within the container.
 For example:

     root@fe46a3c61f0b:/# ls /mydata
     my_genome.gbff

 ## 1.4.
 Using Singularity instead of Docker
-If you are unable to use Docker (eg. your server admin prohibits Docker due to issues with root acces), then you can use Singularity instead.
-First, pull the image with the following command:
+If you are unable to use Docker (eg. your server admin prohibits Docker due to issues with root access), then you can use Singularity instead.
+Instructions for installing and using Singularity can be found on [their website](https://docs.sylabs.io/guides/latest/user-guide/).
+Once installed, pull the image with the following command:

     $ singularity pull docker://jwirth/phantasm:latest

-and this should generate the file `phantasm_latest.sif`.
-Next you can create a container using Singularity:
+which will generate the file `phantasm_latest.sif`.
+Next you can create a container with a local folder (`~/myworkdir` in the example below) mounted as a volume (`/mydata` in the example below) with read-write (`rw`) privileges.
+You also need to make sure that the file structure is writeable.
+All of this can be accomplished using the following command:

     $ singularity run --writable-tmpfs --containall --bind ~/myworkdir:/mydata:rw phantasm_latest.sif

 If you have successfully created the container, then you should seem something like this:

     Singularity>

+You should also be able to see the contents of your mounted folder within the container.
+For example:

+    Singularity> ls /mydata
+    my_genome.gbff

 Singularity does not grant root access.
 Because the Docker image assumes the user will be `root`, an alias present `/root/.bashrc` will not be loaded for you.
 In order to bypass this issue, run the following command: